 ESL: English as a second language

-I have a soft spot for non-native speakers who truly make the attempt to learn English and learn it well.
+I have a soft spot for non-native speakers who learn English and learn it well.

-Now, I also understand that my experience doesn’t really compare to the difficulty of learning a second language as an adult.
+I understand that my experience doesn’t really compare to the difficulty of learning a second language as an adult.
 Especially when that second language is English.

-In helping overseas relatives and other friends and acquaintances with their English, it’s become very clear to me that English is an incredibly difficult language to learn.
-Just about the time you learn a “rule,” you find that there are exceptions, and exceptions to the exceptions.
+In helping overseas relatives and others with their English, it’s become very clear to me that English is an incredibly difficult language to learn.
+Just about the time you learn a “rule,” you find that there are exceptions, and then exceptions to the exceptions.

-The worst question that an ESL instructor faces, I’m sure, must be “why?”
+The worst question an ESL instructor faces, I’m sure, must be “Why?”

 Once again, it’s not fair and it’s not easy.

-But if you’re living in an English speaking country, if you’re expecting the respect of others in an even semi-professional job in an English speaking country, or if you ever want to access the vast amounts of information available only in English, there is simply no substitute for speaking and writing English.
+But if you’re living in an English-speaking country, if you’re expecting the respect of others in any English-speaking country, or if you ever want to access the vast amounts of information available only in English, there is no substitute for speaking and writing English.

-And I do mean speaking and writing it well.
+And I mean speaking and writing it well.
 “Enough to get by” isn’t really enough.
-How people judge you by your use of English, unfair as that might be, requires a lot more skill than just “getting by.”
+As unfair as it is that people judge you by your use of English, it requires a lot more skill than just “getting by.”